ishaanbedi/ishaanbedi.in/README.md

 Next.js, Tailwind CSS, Typescript, Vercel.

 ## How to install
-Download the repository and run
+Download the repository, cd into it and run:
 ```
 npm install
 # or
 yarn add
 ```
-cd into the project and run the development server:
+Run the development server:

 ```bash
 npm run dev